serval-uni-lu/creos.simSG.website/README.md

 ## Project setup

-**Add the description of the reckange topology**: In order to use the real-case viewer, you need to add the Reckange grid topology from the `creos.data` repository.
+**Add the description of the reckange topology**: In order to use the real-case viewer, you need to add the Reckange grid topology from the `creos.data` repository to the `src/assets/grids/` folder and name it `real-case.json`.

 ```
 npm install